ufidon/comsec/labs/lab03/README.md

 - 💻 Show that simple passwords won't be accepted
 - 💻 Login as `Provost`, `CS_Chair`, `CS_Faculty1`, and `CS_Student1` individually to test all folder permissions.
   - ⚠️ These users must be `unlocked` first in their configuration in `Active Directory Users and Computers`.
-  - try to create files / open files in the each testing folder as each logon user
+  - try to create files / open files in each folder (3*3+1=10 folders) as each logon user (4 users)
+    - Total # of tests: 40
+    - Could you automate these tests? or reduce the number of tests but cover all possibilities?
+  - To ease your work, try at least 2 most related folders for each logon user, i.e. at least 8 tests in total.

 ### Lab Conclusion: